 February 2026

-ACM Beyond The Exhibition presents Ask A DC Native together with The 51st News and Grounded Cafe.
+ACM Beyond The Exhibition presents Ask A D.C.
+Native, Live! together with The 51st and Grounded Cafe.

-Together with The 51st News, join us for Ask A DC Native, a lively and engaging game-style program where DC natives and friends compete in a friendly way while showcasing their knowledge of the city’s history, art, and culture.
+Together with The 51st, join us for Ask A D.C.
+Native, Live!, a lively and engaging game-style program where DC natives and friends compete in a friendly way while showcasing their knowledge of the city’s history, art, and culture.
 In celebration of Black History Month, this special edition of the show brings community voices to the forefront, honoring the people, stories, and traditions that shape Washington, DC.

 About ACM Beyond The Exhibition